aiforged/docs/docs/custom-service-code/index.md

 5. **Test and monitor**\
    Run a test batch, review logs for debugging, and iterate on your logic.

-{% hint style="info" %}
+!!! info
     Tip: Use logger.LogInformation for debugging, and always wrap error-prone code in try/catch blocks.
-{% endhint %}

 ***